kvying04/rothman-sam/README.md

 ## `deg-pipeline`
 **`isoforms.py`**: Resolves discrepancies in naming of transcripts in RNAseq data by cross-referencing each isoform with Wormbase through its REST API.

 **`intersections.py`**: Finds significant DEGs that serve as candidate genes for an observed phenotype.
-First generates a significance matrix encoding directionality of log-fold change from N2 (if $p_{adj} < \alpha$).
+First finds differentially expressed genes (DEGs) and thresholds significance using DESeq2.
+From this, generates a significance matrix encoding directionality of log-fold change from N2 (if $p_{adj} < \alpha$).
 Finds genes in significance matrix consistently down/upregulated in the `loss` group but variant in the `keep` group.

 ## `snps-pipeline`
 **`getsnps.py`**: